cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

   <img src="assets/cruddur-notification-error.png">
 </p>

 In the `/backend-flask` folder, I opened the openapi-3.0.yml file.
 I then opened API side panel in Gitpod.
 In the paths section, clicked the three dots to add new path for our notifications api endpoint.
+This navigated to the relevant part of the YAML file so I can make the needed changes.

 <p align="center">
   <img src="assets/openapi-add-new-path.png" width="500">